How a top Swiss university is screening Chinese students

 The federal technology institute ETH Zurich has revealed security screening measures it routinely carries out on applications from foreign students from certain countries – provoking fear and anger from the Chinese academic community in particular.
 Will these screenings change the landscape of studying abroad for Chinese students?

-“Why is ETH Zurich taking such harsh decisions and “Why is ETH Zurich taking such harsh decisions and extreme measures against foreign applicants from certain countries?
+“Why is ETH Zurich taking such harsh decisions and extreme measures against foreign applicants from certain countries?
 I don’t understand at all,” said Huang Xiaoyu*, his voice filled with anxiety as he spoke to SWI swissinfo.ch on the phone from China.
 Currently a biotechnology student at the University of Electronic Science and Technology of China in Chengdu, he has been preparing for more than a year to apply to study at the federal technology institute ETH Zurich, beginning in the autumn of 2025.

 He has been learning German and has submitted a self-designed programme compatible with the master’s courses in computational biology and bioinformatics that he wants to study at the institute, which has approved this plan.